 For many people, actual or audio/visual recitations of Guruji’s parting gift poem are more powerful than just reading the printed words.
 So I am sharing with you below two audio/visual recitations, both prefaced with brief explanations of the poem.

-mp4 film clip with Ron’s recitation beginning at 1.3m.
+Mp4 video clip (with Ron’s recitation beginning at 1.3m).

 May all those who hear or read this poem receive Guruji’s blessing or sankalpa for fulfillment of our deepest Awakening aspirations.

 And so may it be!

 “Death is truly part of life … ‘what we called death is merely a concept’.”

 “This happens at the gross level of the mind.